terjanq/Flag-Capture/Harekaze2018/Logger/README.md

 ### Decoding

 In order to solve the task, we would like to decode at least the last character of the message.
-As mentioned already, we don't need to reverse anything except function `encode(msg, key)`.
+As mentioned already, we don't need to reverse anything except the function `encode(msg, key)`.
 Let's have a closer look at it with removing unused parts.

 ```js
 function encode(msg, key) {